myarotskaya/architecture-center/docs/data/technology-choices/data-warehouses.md

 For data warehouse scenarios, choose the appropriate system for your needs by answering these questions:

 - Do you want a managed service rather than managing your own servers?
-    - If yes, then narrow your options to those that are managed services.

 - Are you working with extremely large data sets or highly complex, long-running queries?
-This is sometimes referred to as a big data workload.
-    - If yes, narrow your options to those under MPP capabilities.
-Some things to consider when reviewing your options for this question, is whether the data source is structured or unstructured.
-For unstructured, it may need to be processed in a big data environment like Spark on HDInsight or Azure Databricks, Hive LLAP on HDInsight, or perhaps Azure Data Lake Analytics, all of which can serve as ELT (Extract, Load, Transform) and ETL (Extract, Transform, Load) engines.
+If yes, narrow your options to those under MPP capabilities.

+- For a large data set, is the data source structured or unstructured?
+Unstructured data may need to be processed in a big data environment such as Spark on HDInsight, Azure Databricks, Hive LLAP on HDInsight, or Azure Data Lake Analytics.
+All of these can serve as ELT (Extract, Load, Transform) and ETL (Extract, Transform, Load) engines.
 They can output the processed data into structured data, making it easier to load into SQL Data Warehouse or one of the other options.
-For structured data, SQL Data Warehouse now has a new performance tier called Optimized for Compute.
-This is provided for compute-intensive workloads requiring ultra-high performance.
+For structured data, SQL Data Warehouse has a performance tier called Optimized for Compute, for compute-intensive workloads requiring ultra-high performance.

 - Do you want to separate your historical data from your current, operational data?
-    - If so, select one of the options where [orchestration](pipeline-orchestration-data-movement.md) is required, as these are standalone warehouses optimized for heavy read access and best suited for acting as a separate historical data store.
+If so, select one of the options where [orchestration](pipeline-orchestration-data-movement.md) is required.
+These are standalone warehouses optimized for heavy read access and best suited as a separate historical data store.

-- Do you need the ability to integrate data from several sources, beyond your OLTP data store?
+- Do you need to integrate data from several sources, beyond your OLTP data store?
+If so, consider options that easily integrate multiple data sources.

-    - If so, consider options that easily integrate multiple data sources.
-Along with this consolidation, do you have a multi-tenancy requirement?
-If so, remove SQL Data Warehouse from your choices, as it is not ideal for this requirement as outlined in the [SQL Data Warehouse Patterns and Anti-Patterns](https://blogs.msdn.microsoft.com/sqlcat/2017/09/05/azure-sql-data-warehouse-workload-patterns-and-anti-patterns/) article.
+- Do you have a multi-tenancy requirement?
+If so, SQL Data Warehouse is not ideal for this requirement.
+For more information, see [SQL Data Warehouse Patterns and Anti-Patterns](https://blogs.msdn.microsoft.com/sqlcat/2017/09/05/azure-sql-data-warehouse-workload-patterns-and-anti-patterns/).

-- Do you prefer to use a relational data store?
-    - If so, narrow your options to those with a relational data store, but also note that it is possible to use a tool like PolyBase to query non-relational data stores if needed.
-If you do decide to use PolyBase, consider running a few performance tests to validate whether it will work fast enough against your unstructured data sets for your workload.
+- Do you prefer a relational data store?
+If so, narrow your options to those with a relational data store, but also note that you can use a tool like PolyBase to query non-relational data stores if needed.
+If you decide to use PolyBase, however, run performance tests against your unstructured data sets for your workload.

 - Do you have real-time reporting requirements?
-    - If you require rapid query response times on high volumes of singleton inserts, narrow your options to those that can support real-time reporting.
+If you require rapid query response times on high volumes of singleton inserts, narrow your options to those that can support real-time reporting.

 - Do you need to support a large number of concurrent users and connections?
-    - The ability to support a number of concurrent users/connections depends on several factors.
-When using Azure SQL, refer to the [documented resource limits](/azure/sql-database/sql-database-resource-limits) based on your service tier.
-SQL Server hosted on a virtual machine will rely on the size of the virtual machine and supporting services (type of storage, and so on.) to determine the limit, but [generally supports](/sql/database-engine/configure-windows/configure-the-user-connections-server-configuration-option) up to a maximum of 32,767 user connections.
-SQL Data Warehouse, however, supports a [maximum of 32 concurrent queries](/azure/sql-data-warehouse/sql-data-warehouse-develop-concurrency) across 1,024 concurrent connections, though the number of concurrent queries it supports will increase in the future.
-Consider using complementary services, such as [Azure Analysis Services](/azure/analysis-services/analysis-services-overview), to overcome such limitations if you do select SQL Data Warehouse.
+The ability to support a number of concurrent users/connections depends on several factors.

+    - For Azure SQL Database, refer to the [documented resource limits](/azure/sql-database/sql-database-resource-limits) based on your service tier.

+    - SQL Server allows a maximum of 32,767 user connections.
+When running on a VM, performance will depend on the VM size and other factors.

+    SQL Data Warehouse has limits on concurrent queries and concurrent connections.
+For more information, see [Concurrency and workload management in SQL Data Warehouse](/azure/sql-data-warehouse/sql-data-warehouse-develop-concurrency).
+Consider using complementary services, such as [Azure Analysis Services](/azure/analysis-services/analysis-services-overview), to overcome limits in SQL Data Warehouse.

 - What sort of workload do you have?
-    - In general, MPP-based warehouse solutions are best suited for analytical, batch-oriented workloads.
+In general, MPP-based warehouse solutions are best suited for analytical, batch-oriented workloads.
 If your workloads are transactional by nature, with many small read/write operations or multiple row-by-row operations, consider using one of the SMP options.
 One exception to this guideline is when using stream processing on an HDInsight cluster, such as Spark Streaming, and storing the data within a Hive table.

 ## Capability Matrix